deltwalrus/GSWT/terraform-getting-started.md

 ```

 ## Create infrastructure
-You can now provision the resource you specified with the `apply` command:
+You can now provision the resource you specified by running the `apply` command:

 ```shell
 $ terraform apply
 ```

 You will be shown a summary (or *plan*) of what actions will be taken based on the contents of your `main.tf` configuration file, and you will be prompted to continue by entering `yes` at the prompt.
-The command will take a few moments to run and will display a message like the below example indicating that the resource was created:
+Terraform will display a message like the below example indicating that the resource was created:

 ```
 An execution plan has been generated and is shown below.